BroadbandForum/WT-382/README.md

 This other tool, on the other hand, requires some more work and should probably only be added at some later point of your workflow.
-*However*, please *do use it* (specially to detect memory leaks).
+*However*, please *do use it* (especially to detect memory leaks).

-To you it, execute your binary like this:
+To use it, execute your binary like this:
 ```
     valgrind --log-file=val_%p.txt --time-stamp=yes --gen-suppressions=all --tool=memcheck --track-origins=yes --leak-check=full <binary_under_test>
 ```